It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Journey into Terror

 The action shifts to a haunted house.
-I hate this episode but I don’t let on to Sue.
+I hate this episode with a passion that borders on the psychotic, but I don’t let on to Sue.
 I’ll let her discover its awfulness for herself.

-Sue: Vicki are Barbara are suddenly being written as damsels in distress.
+Sue: Vicki and Barbara are suddenly being written as damsels in distress.

-When Frankenstein’s monster makes an unexpected appearance, Sue doesn’t bat an eyelid.
-She’s happy for fictional characters to turn up in the show, and she has no problem accepting the Doctor’s insane theory about them inhabiting the realm of pure human thought.
+When Frankenstein’s monster makes an unexpected appearance, Sue doesn’t even bat an eyelid.
+She’s perfectly happy for fictional characters to turn up in the show, and has no problem accepting the Doctor’s insane theory about the monsters inhabiting the realm of pure human thought.

-Sue: Let me get this straight, Frankenstein -
+Sue: Okay, let me get this straight: Frankenstein –

 Me: Frankenstein’s monster.

-Sue: – Frankenstein’s monster, Dracula and a Ghost are all living together in a house, yeah?
-So, this is basically Being Human 40 years early.
+Sue: Frankenstein’s monster, Dracula and a ghost are living together in a house, yeah?
+This is basically Being Human 40 years early.

-Sue: OK, so it’s Being Human meets Westworld.
+Sue: Okay, so it’s Being Human meets Westworld.
 Fair enough.
 Maybe this is another weird museum?
 Perhaps it’s a theme.

-However, she is furious when the crew manage to leave without Vicki and I have some fun pretending this is the last time we see her alive.
-She almost falls for it.
+She’s furious when the TARDIS crew leave the scene without Vicki, and I have some fun pretending it’s the last time we’ll ever see her alive.
+She almost fell for it, too.

-When the episode reveals that the location for this “adventure” is a psychopathic fun fair – the sort frequented by Scooby Doo, we assume – Sue is more than happy to go along with it.
+When the episode reveals the location for this ‘adventure’ was actually a psychopathic fun fair – the sort frequented by Scooby Doo, we assume – Sue is more than happy to go along with it.

 Sue: Yeah, I thought as much.
 That makes sense.